 Haugen hosts an Alpine-inspired menu of elegant dishes.
 This makes it one of the classier options during your tourist traipse through the new district.
 That said, you’re never far from East End tourist attractions such as the ArcelorMittal Orbit sculpture, which is the longest and tallest tunnel slide in the world.

 Both towering attractions – the restaurant and the sculpture – are in the Olympic Park.
 This is an excellent option for anyone looking to get out of London’s centre and explore a more local version of London!

 If you have a head for heights then Haugen’s heated open rooftop might appeal.
 The restaurant has a very showy al fresco emphasis; its heated terrace winds around the exterior on every level.
 The food and alcohol are a bit pricey but I say it’s worth it on a romantic trip!

 €€ | Sri Lankan Street Food | Busy | Trendy | Soho

-This award-winning Sri Lankan street food restaurant is right in the heart of London’s tourist centre.
+This award-winning Sri Lankan street food restaurant is right in the heart of London’s tourist center.
 There’s a lot of competition for great restaurants in London’s West End so it’s significant that Hoppers has made a few newspaper headlines because of its unique appeal.
 Notably, It has a cramped, busy atmosphere – no frills here.